Skip to Main Content

 See Full Article

-Dingler is not in the lineup for Monday's game against the Padres.
+Kirk is not in the Blue Jays' starting lineup against the Mariners on Saturday.

 See Full Article